Sabja Seeds or Sweet Basil Seeds:

 Sweet basil seeds have very mild bail flavour and can blend in easily with any dish or shake.

-Add to falooda, drinks, smoothie, salads, desserts, ice cream sundae and they blend in completely without changing the taste.
+Add to falooda, drinks, smoothie, salads, desserts, or ice cream sundae, they blend in completely without changing the taste.
 Sabja seeds can also be used as binding agents in bakery products to substitute egg.
-Flaxseed can also be used as binding agent in cakes.
+Flax seed can also be used as binding agent in cakes.

-Sweet Basil seeds reduce the estrogen (pregnancy Hormone) level in the body and pregnant ladies should not use it.
-Therefore, females trying to conceive should also avoid its consumption.
+Sweet Basil seeds reduce the estrogen (pregnancy Hormone) level in the body, therefore, females trying to conceive should also avoid its consumption.
+Pregnant ladies should also not use it.

 People with thyroid imbalance should not take sabja seeds.
 Estrogen is indirectly related to thyroid hormones, so if estrogen is lowered in body, it will also affect the levels of thyroid hormone.

 Avoid giving sabja seeds (dry or soaked) directly to small kids or elderly people, it can cause gag them.
 People with trouble in swallowing should also avoid these seeds.